 The Trust became an “Incorporated Association” in January, 2014, now known as “Rathmines Catalina Memorial Park Association Incorporated”.
 For simplicity, the Association is now also known as the ‘Rathmines Catalina Association’.

-A nine member committee, all of whom are from the surrounding area, have been elected to oversee the future of the Association.
+A nine member Committee, all of whom have experience valuable to the working of the Committee, have been elected to oversee the future of the Association.

 President: Bill Anderson email@example.com phone 0418 770 400